alex362/Dns-over-HTTPS-DOH/README.md

 **Data Exfiltration**: Allows for exfiltration of data through DOH queries.

 **Server and Client Implementation**: Includes both C2 server and client components.

+Only google DoH is used.

 # Initial setup
 For client side, linux is recommended but the code was tested on Windows 10 and seem to worked :)